 Again, the moving preparations are rather lengthy and involve a lot of work on your part, but checking your items, cleaning them, packing them correctly and discarding suspect items will go a long way to preventing the hitchhikers from moving with you to a new home.

+If you're moving to another state or a new country, you'll need to check with the state or country you're moving to see if you can move the plants to your new home.
 Most states have very strict rules on which plants can be taken across borders and which you'll need to leave behind.

 Moving Into the New House